ovhlabs/knowledge-base/en/_posts/2016-04-23-marathon-health-checks.md

 ##Configure the port to check

 There are two ways to configure the port to check: by port *index* or by port *number*.
-By default, the port is passed by index: 0 is the first port you passed in the port mapping configuration, 1 is the second one, etc. You can also specify a port by simpply choosing the **port number** type.
+By default, the port is passed by index: 0 is the first port you passed in the port mapping configuration, 1 is the second one, etc. You can also specify a port by simply choosing the **port number** type.